Global Entrepreneurship Week 2013 took place in Israel during the 17-24 of November 2013.

-Thus far, the series has six books: Green and Open Blinds, A Miracle of Love, Moving to the Corner, From Sea to Sea, 13 Red, and the new book, A Mission of Brothers which is about a secret Mossad mission and bringing Ethiopian Jews to Israel.
+Thus far, the series has six books: Green and Open Blinds, A Miracle of Love, Moving to the Corner, From Sea to Sea, 13 Red, and the new book: A Mission of Brothers which is about a secret operation of the Mossad and the Aliyah of Ethiopian Jews to Israel.

 Ronit shared the lessons she'd learned while writing books:

 - At first, you decide if the protagonist is a boy or a girl, and decide on their appearance and personality.

 - As soon as you create a character, you can see that they have their own opinions, and they take part in deciding on the book's plot.